 - The user interface is very functional, all the buttons are where you expect them to be, although sometimes it demands a couple of clicks too many for a simple thing.

-- One thing that every digital version has problems with, is the feeling of holding the cards in your hand.
-It just doesn’t feel right and there’s a reason card playing is not a popular mechanic in video games.
+- One thing that every digital version has problems with, is the feeling of holding the cards in your hand and moving the components by hand.
+This problem is also present here.
+It’s just not the same.

 - The games are a lot faster (no need to keep track of all the rules), so you can play more of them in the same period.
 This also means you will learn much faster, especially about those late-war events, that you will otherwise encounter less frequently.